 where we use 10000 permutations.
 The corresponding p-values are used to identify the significant genes using the Benjamini-Hochberg FDR procedure with a false discovery rate of 0.05 (see, Benjamini and Hochberg, 1995).
 To concentrate on non-monotone dependencies, we exclude from those genes selected by the FDR procedure based on the rearranged Spearman's rank correlation all genes which are also detected by Spearman's rank correlation.
 This results in 84 remaining genes.
 In Figure 3 we display the transcript levels of the top 6 genes with the smallest p-values from the remaining data.
 We observe that the FDR procedure based on the rearranged Spearman's rank correlation identifies additional dependencies, which are oscillating and are not found if the analysis is based on Spearman's rank correlation.
 A similar observation was made by Chatterjee (2021) for his rank correlation coefficient, who used 4 alternative tests to exclude genes with a monotone behaviour (a gene was excluded, whenever one of these tests identified it as significant).
-Because both procedures are based on different dependence measures the finally identified 6 top genes do not necessarily coincide (only the gene YBL003C was selected by our and Chatterjee's procedure).
-However, all 6 top genes found by Chatterjee (2021) are also selected by the FDR procedure based on rearranged Spearman's rank correlation and vice versa.
-Moreover, the qualitative conclusion from both methods is same.
-Both methods are able to identify non-monotone (in the concrete example oscillating) associations.
+Because both procedures are based on different dependence measures the finally identified 6 top genes do not necessarily coincide (only the gene

-Fig 5: Transcript levels of genes, which were selected by the Chatterjee's correlation coefficient.
-The figure shows the 6 genes with the smallest p-values.
+Figure 4: Transcript levels of genes, which were selected by the rearranged Spearman's rank correlation coefficient.
+The figure shows the 6 top genes with the smallest p-values.
 The dashed lines represent the 3-nearest neighbour regression estimates.